-We have reviewed our prescribing policy for gluten-free food and two types over-the-counter medicines (antihistamines and painkillers) when they are used to treat short-term minor ailments.
+We have reviewed our prescribing policy for gluten-free food and two types over-the-counter medicines (painkillers and hay fever medicines) when they are used to treat short-term minor ailments.

 Following careful consideration, the CCG is advising local GPs to prescribe gluten-free products to only the most vulnerable people living with coeliac disease.
-It is also advising GPs not to prescribe two types of over-the-counter medicines – painkillers and antihistamines – when used for short-term, minor ailments such as mild hayfever, headache, coughs and colds.
+We are also advising GPs not to prescribe two types of over-the-counter medicines – painkillers and antihistamines – when used for short-term, minor ailments such as mild hay fever, headaches, coughs and colds.

-If you have any queries about these plans or would like us to contact you direct about the outcome of this review, please email email@example.com or call 01225 831 853.
+If you have any queries about these changes to our policies, please email email@example.com or call 01225 831 853.

 If you have a prepayment certificate for your NHS prescriptions and would like to request a refund because you will no longer be able to use this for the above-mentioned items, please contact Senior Commissioning Manager Joel Hirst on 01225 831 853, write to Joel at BaNES CCG, St Martins Hospital, Clara Cross Lane, Bath BA2 5RP or email firstname.lastname@example.org.